ZeusInstitute-OSS/UPI-Viewer/README.md

 2. Designing a communications system using serial over usb or bluetooth : ❌
 3. Creating app support for communication : ❌
 4. Add QOL features like split the bill and more : ❌
+5. Make a profile switcher for multiple paytm accounts : ❌